jgpersy/image_duplicate_remover/README.md

 ### GUI

 1. Clone repo and run program with python IDLE
-2. Select folder which contains possible duplicate images from pop-up window (**N.B.** does not iterate into other folders)
+2. Select folder which contains possible duplicate images from pop-up window (**N.B.** does not iterate into nested folders)
 3. Let the magic happen
 4. The number of duplicates found and deleted will print to the console